Skip to main content

 Unit Overview

-Youth use the Engineering Design Process to design prosthetic devices for a variety of animals.
+In Engineering Prosthetic Tails: Go Fish youth use the Engineering Design Process to design prosthetic devices for a variety of animals—legs for elephants, beaks for eagles, and tails for fish.

 • 8 activities